What is a Hybrid Cloud?

 4. Risk

 There are two elements to risk management and Hybrid Cloud.
 First, it allows organizations to dip their toe in the water of cloud computing — with a smaller investment and effort — before deciding whether to migrate to a more cloud-heavy environment.
-Second, it can be a way to mitigate the risk of being caught off guard by a cloud provider who may change rules with little or no notice.
+Second, it can be a way to mitigate the risk of being caught off guard by a cloud provider that may change rules with little or no notice.

 5. Control